Kostassoid/lethe/README.md

 - Checkpoints (allow to stop wiping at any moment and later resume from that place)
 - Benchmark a drive to pick the optimal buffer (block) size
 - Bad blocks handling
-- ATA Secure Wipe support
+- Secure Erase support
+- Backend mode (simplifies using from another applications/scripts)

 ## Download